isomerpages/pa-kembangancc/_estate-improvement-works/Blk 318 Ubi Ave 1 Senior Citizen Corner.md

 <p><img src="/images/Estate Improvements/Senior Citizens.jpg" alt="@ SeniorCitizens" alt=""></p>

 #### Senior Citizen's Corner @ Blk 318 Ubi Ave 1 ####
-The senior citizen corner is now open for residents to use.
-The place looks brighter with new improved facilities for our seniors to enjoy.
+A new senior citizen corner has been introduced at Blk 318 Ubi Ave 1 with newly improved facilities to offer a better environment for our residents.